bassoy/ttv/README.md

 * Performs in-place operations without transposing the tensor - no extra memory needed
 * For large tensors reaches peak matrix-times-vector performance

+### Requirements
+* Requires the tensor elements to be contiguously stored in memory.
+* Element types must be an arithmetic type suporting multiplication and addition operator

 ## Example
 ```cpp